 You don't think twice about putting wet dishes in the cupboard.

 Silence is fun.

-After giving presentations, you finally stop asking "Are
+After giving presentations, you stop asking "Are there any questions?"

 You no longer eat mashed potatoes - you eat smashed potatoes.

 You understand why the Finnish language has no future tense.